urbanmatthias/Auto-PyTorch/README.md

 # enabling / disabling of components is done using the Auto-PyTorch config:
 autoPyTorch = AutoNetClassification(networks=["shapedresnet"])

-# you can take a look at the search space.
+# You can take a look at the search space.
 # Each hyperparameter belongs to a node in Auto-PyTorch's ML Pipeline.
 # The names of the hyperparameters are prefixed with the name of the node: NodeName:hyperparameter_name.
 # If a hyperparameter belongs to a component: NodeName:component_name:hyperparameter_name.